henriqueacribeiro/invenhelper/README.md

 # Starting the Application

 ## General Concerns
-To execute this application it is necessary to have a database specified on the `application.properties` file (check the database section for more info) available.
+To execute this application it is necessary to have a database specified on the `application.properties` file (check the database section for more info).

 ## Gradle
 To run using Gradle, it is only necessary to execute `gradle bootRun`.
 The application will be built (if necessary) and then it starts.